How to Make Your Own Terrariums: Mini Landscapes for any Decor

 • Water mist spray bottle

-Activated filtering charcoal is used to kill bacteria, and to deodorize your arrangement.
+Activated filtering charcoal is used to kill bacteria and deodorize your arrangement.

 Soil Sunrise Horticultural Charcoal